 3.5.
 Debugging Assembly Code

 In addition to high-level C and C++ debugging, GDB can debug a program at its assembly code level.
-Doing so enables it to list disassembled code sequences from functions, set breakpoints at the assembly instruction level, step through program execution one assembly instruction at a time, and examine the values stored in machine registers and in stack and heap memory addresses at runtime.
-We use IA32 as the example assembly language in this section, but the GDB commands presented here apply to any assembly language that gcc supports.
-We note that readers may find this subsection most useful after reading the Assembly chapter.
+Doing so enables GDB to list disassembled code sequences from functions, set breakpoints at the assembly instruction level, step through program execution one assembly instruction at a time, and examine the values stored in machine registers and in stack and heap memory addresses at runtime.
+We use IA32 as the example assembly language in this section, but the GDB commands presented here apply to any assembly language that GCC supports.
+We note that readers may find this subsection most useful after reading more about assembly code in later chapters.

 We use the following short C program as an example: